Sergio00166/webFILE/README.md

  - Recommended to use mkv/mp4 container for videos and AV1 as the video codec.
     - Note that both firefox and safari dont support mkv files.
     - If ASS/SSA subtitles are needed use mkv and a chromium-based browser.
+ - (TODO) Includes subtitles on the same path with the format: "videoname.lang.format"

 ## ACL permissions and Users ##
   Both ACLs and users are managed through a script called aclmgr.py, located in the app directory.